waynegraham/ivanhoe-light/readme.md

 }
 ```

-Looking good, but let's give the footer some love:
+Looking good, but for good measure, let's give the footer some love:

 ```css
 footer {